- 📖 Geeky Medics OSCE Book

-Taking a comprehensive chest pain history is an important skill that is often assessed in the OSCE setting.
-It’s important to have a systematic approach to ensure you don’t miss any key information.
-The guide below provides a framework to take a thorough chest pain history.
-Check out the chest pain history OSCE mark scheme here.
+Taking a comprehensive chest pain history is an important skill that is often assessed in OSCEs.
+This guide provides a structured framework for taking a chest pain history in an OSCE setting.

 Opening the consultation